 Novo Nordisk slashes out-of-pocket prices for Wegovy and Ozempic for some customers

-Novo Nordisk is cutting the out-of-pocket prices of its popular weight-loss drugs Wegovy and Ozempic for some consumers.
+Novo Nordisk is cutting the out-of-pocket prices of its popular weight-loss drug Wegovy and diabetes drug Ozempic for some consumers.

 Current customers who pay for the drugs out of pocket — without the help of health insurance — will now be charged $349 per month, down from $499, the Danish drugmaker said Monday.